jamestorrevillas/Shelter-web-app/README.md

 - Provide educational resources to the community about pet care and adoption benefits.

 ## Contributing
 We welcome contributions from developers and volunteers who share our passion for animal welfare.
 Whether you're helping improve the website's functionality or spreading the word about our cause, your support is invaluable.
-Check out our `CONTRIBUTING.md` for more information on how to get involved.

 ## Support
 Join us in our mission to make a positive impact on the lives of pets and the families that adopt them.
 Your support through code contributions, donations, or volunteer work helps us continue our work at FurryFound.